Polyfidelity

-Polyfidelity is a form of non-monogamy, a romantic relationship structure in which all members are considered equal partners and agree to restrict sexual and/or romantic activity only to other members of the group.
+Polyfidelity is a type of non-monogamous relationship in which all members are recognized as equivalent to the other partners and comply to restrict sexual and romantic relationship activities to exclusively only other members within the group.

 Origin

 The practices and beliefs underlying polyfidelity have long existed, but in uncodified fashion.
 The Oneida Commune of the mid-19th century practiced complex marriage, encouraging individual members in the freedom to have multiple ongoing sexual relationships within the community, as an expression of their beliefs and religious faith.
 This was occasionally referred to as a group marriage, a term brought back to popular recognition by the 1974 publication of Group Marriage: a study of contemporary multilateral marriage by Larry Constantine and Joan Constantine.

-The term polyfidelity was coined in the "New Tribe" of the Kerista Commune.
-The community at first expected all of its members, within bounds of gender and sexual orientation, to be sexually active with all other members, and for exclusive relationships not to be formed within the group.
-Adding new members would require consensus rather than violate the fundamental compact.
+The term polyfidelity was also practiced in the "New Tribe" of the Kerista Commune.
+A utopian community based in the Haight-Ashbury district of San Francisco, California active from the 1970s to the early 1990s.
+The engaged in a specific form of polyamory.
+Members were required to engage in multi-partner relationships that prioritize equality, and mutual consent.
+Respecting diverse gender identities and sexual orientations.
+Sexual activity with all members was encouraged while forming exclusive relationships within the group was discouraged.
+Consensus was essential for incorporating new members in and also respecting the group's foundational agreement.

 The broader term polyamory was coined later.
-The word polyamorous first appeared in an article by Morning Glory Zell-Ravenheart, "A Bouquet of Lovers", published in May 1990 in Green Egg magazine, as "poly-amorous".
+The word "polyamorous" first appeared in an article by Morning Glory Zell-Ravenheart, "A Bouquet of Lovers", published in May 1990 in Green Egg magazine, as "poly-amorous".
 In May 1992, Jennifer L. Wesp created the Usenet newsgroup alt.polyamory, and the Oxford English Dictionary (OED) cites the proposal to create that group as the first verified appearance of the word.
 The words polyamory, polyamorous, and polyamorist were added to the OED in 2006.

-Function

-Polyfidelitous relationships are, like monogamous relationships, closed in the sense that partners agree not to be sexually or romantically intimate with someone not in the relationship.
-The difference is that more than two people are included in the closed group.
-New members may generally be added to the group only by unanimous agreement of the existing members, or the group may not be interested in further expansion.

-While being a subtype of the more general polyamory, polyfidelity can resemble monogamy in its relationship power dynamics, attitudes towards autonomy, and group consent, as most often polyfidelity develops from an established closed-monogamous couple seeking to add one or more individuals or another couple.
-In this sense, polyfidelity expands upon standard practices and beliefs of monogamy while still being categorically polyamory.